 You can use the Arrow Keys to move around the Scene as though “walking” through it.
-The up and down arrows move the Camera forward and backward in the direction it is facing.
-The left and right arrows pan the view sideways.
-Hold down the Shift key with an arrow to move faster.
+The Up and Down arrow keys move the Camera forward and backward in the direction it faces.
+The Left and Right arrow keys pan the view sideways.
+Hold down the Shift key with an arrow key to move faster.

 When the Hand tool is selected (shortcut: Q), the following mouse controls are available: